insightsengineering/pip-action/README.md

 This action installs pip packages.

 **NOTE:** This is a fork of <https://github.com/BSFishy/pip-action>.
 The original action has been unmaintained for a while.
-This fork is actively maintained by the Roche/Genentech Inisghts Engineering Team.
+This fork is actively maintained by the Roche/Genentech Insights Engineering Team.

 ## Usage